1. What do I need to know for Spring 2021?

 20. What is a pro-ration?

 If you request to modify your meal plan under one of the three approved circumstances (transferring to Flex Bucks during the grace period, joining a fraternity or sorority with a mandatory meal plan component, or graduating, withdrawing, or transferring from UF), then the remaining value of your meal plan will be prorated on a weekly basis (Thursday through Wednesday), based on the number of weeks remaining in the semester.
 This method applies to all meal plans, regardless of how many meals have been eaten.
 In addition, a $35 administration fee will be administered for refunds.

 21. When does the Meal Plan start and stop?

 22. Where can I eat on the Meal Plan?

-With the Open-Access Meal Plans, you are welcome at Gator Corner Dining Center and the Fresh Food Company as many times as you like either 7 or 5 Days per week depending on which plan you choose!
+With the All Access Meal Plans, you are welcome at Gator Corner Dining Center and the Fresh Food Company as many times as you like either 7 or 5 days per week depending on which plan you choose!
 Your All Access meal plan can also be used daily with the 7 Day All Access Meal Plan or Monday-Friday with the 5 Day All Access meal plan for one cash exchange meal swipe valued at $6.50.
-This cash exchange meal swipe is available at any time of the day for one meal per day.
-Locations that accept the cash exchange meal swipe include Au Bon Pain, Boar’s Head, Camellia Court Café, Chomp It, Croutons, Einstein Bros.
-Bagels, Freshens, Jamba Juice, KFC Express, Moe’s Southwest Grill, Papa John’s, Pollo Tropical, Rising Roll, Salad Creations, Shake Smart, Subway, Wendy’s and Wing Zone.
-If you spend over $6.50, the difference will come out of your Flex Bucks account.
+This cash exchange meal swipe is available for one meal per day at select locations, If you spend over $6.50, the difference will come out of your Flex Bucks account.
+Find out which locations you can use your cash exchange meal swipe with any of the All Access Meal Plans by clicking here.

 For those students who do not need All Access and prefer to purchase a set number of meals per week, we offer a meal plan that provides 10 meals per week, Thursday-Wednesday.
 With the 10 Meals Per Week plan, these meals are only redeemable from The Fresh Food Company and Gator Corner Dining Center only.

 23. What if I live off-campus?